xtendui/xtendui/src/gatsby/markdown/themes/by-component/tooltip/index.md

 category: "By Component"
 parent: "Tooltip"
 title: "Tooltip"
-description: "Informations or elements to show on user interaction, can contain simple text and more complex graphics."
+description: "Tooltip is a toggle plugin to show simple content relative to an element node and positioned relative to it."
 ---